 Again, from our experience, this would be a huge budget constraint for small to mid-sized businesses.
 If youre a large business, get ready to spend a pretty penny.

-One size fits all
+Project Management Software one size fits all

 A simple, solid structure may be exactly what your business needs.
 At the same time, flexibility nowadays is a must, projects may become very complex different depending on the industry or the business itself.
 More importantly, different departments use project management software in different ways because their portfolios and projects are unique.
-To make each department as effective as it can possibly be, weve found thats important to allow our clients to customize their experience.
+To make each department as effective as it can be, weve found thats important to allow our clients to customize their experience.
 MS Projects doesnt currently have any customizable features, which can influence the performance negatively because of the inability to adjust.
 Of course, if you have the budget and the time, it is possible to hire consultants or third-party developers to make it happen, but nothing official from Microsoft themselves.